Safety awareness handbook

 - Public Act 120

-Wayne State University Police Department
+Wayne State University Police Department Overview

 The Wayne State University Police Department was formed in 1966 and provides a full range of professional police services to both the main and medical center campuses as well as the surrounding neighborhoods.
 All Wayne State University police officers are fully certified through the Michigan Commission on Law Enforcement Standards.
-All officers are sworn in by the Wayne State University Board of Governors, pursuant to Public Act 120 and by the Detroit Police Department.
-Officers are empowered to enforce all federal and state laws as well as the Michigan Motor Vehicle Code and City of Detroit ordinances, both on and off campus.
+All officers are sworn in by the Wayne State University Board of Governors, pursuant to Public Act 120, and by the Detroit Police Department.
+Officers are empowered to enforce all federal and state laws as well as the Michigan Vehicle Code and City of Detroit ordinances, both on and off campus.
 As sworn police officers, they are authorized to investigate, arrest or take any other necessary action to address any criminal or other public infraction in the vicinity of campus.
-WSU police officers work closely with the Detroit Police Department, Wayne County Sheriff's Department and the Michigan State Police.
+WSUPD officers work closely with the Detroit Police Department, Wayne County Sheriff's Office and the Michigan State Police.

 The Wayne State University Police Department is committed to providing students, staff, faculty, visitors and guests with prompt, courteous and professional police services.
-While we provide a committed effort to ensure your safety, we can not promise you total isolation from crime.
-Personal safety and crime prevention efforts are the responsibility of the entire Wayne State University community, and it is important that everyone takes responsibility for the safety of their person and property.
+While we provide a committed effort to ensure your safety, we cannot promise you total isolation from crime.
+Personal safety and crime prevention efforts are the responsibility of the entire Wayne State community, and it is important that everyone takes responsibility for the safety of their person and property.
 The key to preventing crime is awareness, which can be best accomplished through education.

 Please take time to read through this handbook and familiarize yourself with its contents.
 Educate yourself about what you can do to personally make campus a safer place.
 If you have any questions concerning your safety, please do not hesitate to contact our Crime Prevention Section at 313-577-6064.
 We are here to assist you in making Wayne State University a safe place to live, work and study.